WebP Compression Quality Settings: The Right Number for Photos, Logos, Android & the Web

 JPEG (q85): 460 KB.
 WebP (q85): 320 KB.
 Visually equivalent at real display size.

 The pattern holds across content types: a moderate lossy quality (80-85) handles photographic content extremely well, detail-heavy images need a push toward 90+, and anything relying on flat color or precise transparency is better served by lossless WebP than by any lossy quality value.
+Where AVIF support is safe for your audience, it typically shaves off another meaningful chunk on top of WebP's savings — at the cost of slower encoding.

 WebP quality level comparison table